-- the governance statement for the year 2018-19; - updates and briefings on internal audit reports; - the external audit opinion on 2018-19 accounts; - the internal audit strategy, work plans and reports; - the emerging external audit opinion for 2019-20; - advice to the Accounting Officer in relation to signing off the final accounts; - external auditors report for 2018-19 emerging findings from the external audit in-year programme; and - residual actions arising from the previous year's work programmes of both internal and external audit.
+- the governance statement for the year 2019-20; - review of the final accounts for the financial year 2019-20 prior to their submission for audit; - advice to the Accounting Officer in relation to signing off the final accounts; - the external audit opinion on 2019-20 accounts; - external auditors report for 2019-20 emerging findings from the external audit in-year programme; - the emerging external audit opinion 2020-21; - the internal audit strategy, work plans and reports; - updates and briefings on internal audit reports; and - residual actions arising from the previous year's work programmes of both internal and external audit.

 At each meeting the AAB considered the arrangements for identifying, assessing and managing risk and focussed in particular on those areas identified as 'high risk'.
-In relation to strategic processes for developing controls, managing risk and ensuring sound governance during 2019-20 the AAB sought to assure itself that:
+In relation to strategic processes for developing controls, managing risk and ensuring sound governance during 2020-21 the AAB sought to assure itself that:

-- the risk management culture was appropriate; - there was a comprehensive process for identifying and evaluating risk and for reviewing what level of risk was defensible; - the risk register accurately records and reflects the risk identified by the SPSO; - management had an informed and realistic view of how effective controls were; - risk management was being implemented in a way that was proportionate and benefitted the SPSO and added value; - all staff had an awareness of the importance of risk management and the need to proactively identify and respond to risk; - the systems of internal controls are effective; and - the Accounting Officer's annual governance statement was realistic and supported by meaningful evidence.
+- the risk management culture was appropriate; - there was a comprehensive process for identifying and evaluating risk and for reviewing what level of risk was defensible; - the risk register accurately records and reflects the risk identified by the SPSO: - management had an informed and realistic view of how effective controls were: - risk management was being implemented in a way that was proportionate and benefitted the SPSO and added value; - all staff had an awareness of the importance of risk management and the need to proactively identify and respond to risk; - the systems of internal controls are effective; and - the Accounting Officer's annual governance statement was realistic and supported by meaningful evidence.